A law firm's offices, stone facade and a street-level entrance

 The AI models run on a physical server in your office.
 Prompts go from your workstation to the server over your internal network.
 No internet connection is required for inference.
 No data packets leave your building.

-This is not a hosted service with "local" branding.
-It is a physical server with NVIDIA H100 GPUs, sitting in your server room or data closet, running on your power, connected to your network.
+This is a physical server sitting in your server room or data closet, running on your power and connected to your network, not a hosted service with "local" branding.
 You own it outright.

 Air-Gap Capable